Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Over/under insights

-- The combined points per game average of the two teams, 55.4, is 9.9 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 55.4, is 10.4 points above Saturday's over/under.

-- These two squads combine to surrender 37.2 points per game, 8.3 fewer than this contest's over/under.
+- This contest's over/under is 7.8 points greater than the 37.2 these two squads combine to allow per game this season.

-- The 45.5 over/under in this game is 0.9 points above the 44.6 average total in Patriots games this season.
+- The 44.6 PPG average total in Patriots games this season is 0.4 points fewer than this game's over/under.

 Colts stats and trends

-- Indianapolis has eight wins against the spread in 13 games this season.
+- Indianapolis has played 13 games, with eight wins against the spread.

-- The Colts have been favored by 2.5 points or more five times this season and are 3-2 ATS in those games.
+- The Colts are 3-2 ATS when favored by 2.5 points or more this season.

-- Indianapolis' games this year have eclipsed the over/under eight times in 13 opportunities (61.5%).
+- Indianapolis' games this year have hit the over eight times in 13 opportunities (61.5%).

-- Indianapolis is 8-5 against the spread and 7-6 overall this season when the team notches more than 15.4 points.
+- Indianapolis is 8-5 against the spread and 7-6 overall in games when it records more than 15.4 points.

-- In games that Indianapolis amasses over 310.0 yards, the team is 7-2 against the spread and 5-4 overall.
+- In games that Indianapolis churns out more than 310.0 yards, the team is 7-2 against the spread and 5-4 overall.

-- The Colts have turned the ball over 16 times this season, 10 fewer than the Patriots have forced (26).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Patriots.